JumpLinkNetwork/bootstrap/README.md

 * All features of Sass that can't be build with Shopify are replaced with buildable variants
 * Use of [sass-autoprefixer](https://github.com/JumpLinkNetwork/sass-autoprefixer) to get browser vendor prefixes directly in Sass without the need of recompile the css file
+* Added variables.json, very useful to generate theme settings for the bootstrap variables
+* Changed comment style of scss/_variables.scss to follow the annotations of Sassdoc, that makes it possible to generate the variables.json

 ## Usage